CRAM 2014 Courses

 All CRAM students take:

-God, Humanity, and Knowledge.
-Taught by Dr. Jeff Cramer, this course is an introduction to the integration of faith and learning and the value of a liberal arts education.
-Topics also include an examination of major worldviews including Christian theism.
-(2 credit hours)
+Foundations of the Christian Liberal Arts.
+Taught by Dr. Jeff Cramer, this interdisciplinary course introducing students to the integration of faith and learning, and the value of a liberal arts education.
+It is a glimpse of what a Christian college education is all about.

 Living the Great Commission in the 21st Century.
-This five day seminar, taught by Dr. Steve Baarendse and Dr. James Spiegel, is an opportunity for students to discuss, debate, and determine what it means to be light and salt in today’s culture.
+This five day seminar is an opportunity for students to discuss, debate, and determine what it means to be light and salt in today’s culture.

 CRAM students choose one of the following courses: